gallandarakhneorg/autolatex/README.txt

         of AutoLaTeX against MakeIndex

     --dvi
-        Do the compilation to produce a DVI document.
+        Do the compilation to produce a DVI or a XDV document.

     --exclude=name
         Avoid AutoLaTeX to load the translator called name.
 See bellow for